-The Community Right to Challenge is the right to apply to run a Council service.
+The Community Right to Challenge is the right to apply to run a council service.

-Who can run Council services?
+Who can run council services?

-- A voluntary body or a community body which means a body, other than a public or local authority, that carries on activities primarily for the benefit of the community and not for profit.
+- a voluntary body or a community body which means a body, other than a public or local authority, that carries on activities primarily for the benefit of the community and not for profit.
 This includes registered societies (ie industrial and provident societies, such as co-operatives and community benefits societies) and community interest companies.

-- A Trust or body of persons that has been established for charitable purposes only;
+- a Trust or body of persons that has been established for charitable purposes only;

-- A Parish Council (which includes Town Councils);
+- a Parish Council (which includes Town Councils);

 - Business Improvement District body (‘BID’).

-NHDC has a protocol for how any application (known as an Expression of Interest – ‘EoI’) will be handled, which can be downloaded below.
+We have a protocol for how any application (known as an Expression of Interest – ‘EoI’) will be handled, which can be downloaded below.

-Even if the EoI is accepted, the Council has to run a procurement exercise and that means that a relevant body may have to compete with others to run the service.
+Even if the EoI is accepted, the council has to run a procurement exercise and that means that a relevant body may have to compete with others to run the service.